andreipfeiffer/css-in-js/README.md

 It's not a popular solution, the approach is similar to **React Native StyleSheets**  way of styling components.
 Has built-in TypeScript support and a simple API.

 - global styles are a bit cumbersome to define
-- no nesting support, apart from media queries & pseudo selectors
+- able to nest media queries & pseudo selectors, but cannot nest arbitrary rules/selectors
 - no dynamic out-of-the-box support, so you have to get around that, like inline styles I guess, or like in React Native
 - doesn't add any real value, except the ergonomics to colocate styles with the component.